stephenjkaplan/stephenjkaplan.github.io/_posts/2020-09-18-standup-comedy-recommender.md

 ### Final Thoughts

 Before learning about NLP or working on this project, I never thought of language as something that can be broken down, quantified, and processed by linear algebra.
-However, by using mathematical techniques allowing a computer to determine patterns in human speech, we can learn a lot about how language works and what makes us laugh or identify with a particular set of thoughts.
+However, by using mathematical techniques and allowing a computer to determine patterns in human speech, we can learn a lot about how language works and what makes us laugh or identify with a particular set of thoughts.

 This project also presented me with an ethical challenge when an unsupervised learning algorithm outputted comedy genres that fell within cultural and ethnic bounds.
-It was a useful experience to have to carefully navigate sensitive words, topics, and potential algorithmic bias.
+I got a lot out of learning to carefully navigate sensitive words, topics, and potential algorithmic bias.